iceberg logo

 • Security Manager/Director – Provides leadership and coordinates security efforts

-If budget allows, consider adding specialized roles such as vulnerability managers, threat intelligence analysts, or security awareness trainers.
-The key is prioritizing based on your risk profile.
-Organizations handling sensitive customer data or operating in regulated industries like healthcare or finance will need more robust teams compared to those with less sensitive information.
+If budget allows, consider adding specialized cybersecurity roles such as vulnerability managers who assess security weaknesses, threat intelligence analysts who research emerging threats, or security awareness trainers who educate employees.
+The key is prioritizing based on your organization’s specific risk profile and threat landscape.
+Mid-sized organizations handling sensitive customer data or operating in regulated industries like healthcare or finance will need more robust cybersecurity teams compared to those with less sensitive information assets.

-For organizations with limited resources, focus first on hiring versatile professionals who can handle multiple responsibilities.
-As your security program matures, you can add specialists to address specific threats or compliance requirements relevant to your industry.
+For mid-sized organizations with limited cybersecurity budgets, focus first on hiring versatile professionals who can handle multiple security responsibilities across different domains.
+As your cybersecurity program matures and demonstrates value, you can add specialists to address specific threats, compliance requirements, or advanced security technologies relevant to your industry vertical.

 How do you determine the right size for your cybersecurity team?

-Here are the main factors to weigh when sizing your team:
+Here are the main factors to evaluate when sizing your cybersecurity team:

 • Company size and complexity – Larger organizations with more systems generally need more security personnel